sph-mn/sph-db/other/documentation/considerations.md

   * con
     * users that support it can decode binary to bytevectors and uint to big numbers

+# naming of record and graph bindings
+* option - selected
+  * db-records-new
+  * db-relations-new
+  * db-record-create
+  * db-relation-ensure
+  * pro
+    * "records are distinguished from arrays by the fact that their number of fields is typically fixed, each field has a name, and that each field may have a different type"
+    * it is in the current short description of sph-db "database as a shared library for records and relations"
+* option
+  * db-nodes-new
+  * db-relations-new
+  * db-graph-ensure
+  * db-node-create
+  * con
+    * inconsistency
+    * db-node-create creates a node element, db-graph-ensure acts on the graph by creating a relation
+    * node seems a bit imprecise. can there even be a node without a graph
+    * the plural is implicitly a the collection data type
+* option
+  * db-nodes-new
+  * db-relations-new
+  * db-node-create
+  * db-relation-ensure
+  * pro
+    * no inconsistency between what is acted on in db-relation/db-node

 # put the type id before or after the record id
 * little endian preferred
 * type at beginning to avoid record ids beginning at the largest numbers
 * getting the type part would be a bit-and, getting the element part a bit-shift
 * ideally the simpler operation is the one for getting the type

+# record data compression
+* the btree allows storing variable size data
+* should trailing unset fields be excluded
+* how much overhead would that produce
+* record-ref needs to check size, seems not that expensive
+* record-values->data needs to figure out if trailing fields unset
+* option - selected: counter with highest set index (or the index after)
+* option: scanning tail values for 0

+# record field values data structure
+* option - selected
+  * array with one data element for each type field
+  * to be serialised to the final data
+* option
+  * values as linked list
+  * con
+    * malloc for value set
+    * perhaps too expensive for rows with few fields
+    * value arrays are reusable
+* option
+  * values as final record insert data directly
+  * con
+    * doesnt know final size
+    * doesnt know variable size offsets
+    * maybe multiple reallocs needed when setting field values

+# should records with unset fields be indexed?
+* having many empty records fills up the index
+* unused fields are only set when set fields follow (record data compression)
+* default value 0 might be false and user wants to find all false records. then again, can also set it explicitly
+* pro of dupsort is that it delimits data and id
+* empty keys cant be searched for
+* option - selected
+  * always index
+  * consistency between record-ref and index - if record-ref gives 0 for example, it should be findable by index
+  * there would also be inconsistency in fields set to 0 and unset fields because of empty size
+  * also fixed fields normally are always set full length, but leaving them out if no fields follow is a compression feature not pertaining to the abstract field value
+  * pro
+    * records with fields unset otherwise only to find with full scan
+* option
+  * configurable